Amtrak train was speeding significantly before crash

 "The reason why they've been given so many extensions has been money," said Mary Schiavo, a CNN analyst and a former Department of Transportation inspector general.
 "It is expensive to put it on tracks all over the country."

-A first day goes awry
+A first day gone awry

-According to an online schedule, the 501 train connects "18 cities along the I-5 corridor including Seattle, Portland, Vancouver, BC, and Eugene, Oregon."
+The Amtrak Cascades 501 train connects "18 cities along the I-5 corridor including Seattle, Portland, Vancouver, BC, and Eugene, Oregon," according to an online schedule.

 The train service is jointly owned by the Washington and Oregon departments of transportation, although Amtrak contracts to operate the service.

 The train was running on track previously used for occasional freight and military transport, the Washington Department of Transportation said.
 The track had undergone millions of dollars of federally funded improvements and weeks of inspection and testing, the agency said.